Angel of Salvation

 Angel of Salvation is the eighth studio album by the Japanese power metal/neo-classical metal band Galneryus, released on October 10, 2012.
 The 10-song album featured two songs from the single "Hunting For Your Dream": the titular song and "Temptation Through the Night", the latter which was featured as a "work in progress" version.
 The full album version of the title track "Angel of Salvation", which interpolates "Violin Concerto in D major, Op.
 35" by Pyotr Ilyich Tchaikovsky, is Galneryus' longest song to date at 14 minutes and 42 seconds long; twice as long as the song's music video.
 The song is also the first to feature a guest vocalist in a studio album by Galneryus in Akane Liv from the band LIV MOON.
 For the album and tour, Syu switched from a Hughes and Kettner amplifier to a Diezel Hagen amplifier and cabinet.
 This was also shown in the "Angel of Salvation" music video.
 Syu reverted to his ESP Crying Star Rebel signature guitar for the "Under the Promised Flag Tour" with modifications to the humbuckers.
 "Hunting for Your Dream" was used as the second closing theme for the new Hunter × Hunter anime adaptation.
+The album cover shows an image of the statue of Archangel Michael by August Vogel located in St. Michael's Church in Hamburg.